SOME's experienced Material Donations staff looks forward to working with you to meet the needs of the homeless.

 Further questions regarding material donations should be directed to our Donation Coordinator, Greg Chudy at 202.797.8806 ext.
 2104 or firstname.lastname@example.org.

-SOME accepts gently used furniture donations and donations of basic household items.
+SOME accepts gently used donations of basic household items.
 These donations are given to individuals who have recently moved off the streets or out of shelters into a new apartment.
-Donations that could help such individuals furnish an apartment are greatly appreciated.
+Donations that could help such individuals make their new apartment feel like home are greatly appreciated.
 We receive the most requests for the items listed below.

 Pots and pans